Phosphorous Bronze chemical etching is a process for complex electromechanical components in various industries.

 Formulations for this alloy, which is also called Phosphor Bronze, contain primarily Copper alloyed with 0.5 to 11% Tin and 0.01 to 0.35% Phosphorus.
 Tin increases corrosion resistance and strength, while Phosphorus improves wear resistance and stiffness.

 Fotofab's chemical etching process produces designs that can withstand harsh indoor and outdoor environments.
 The process uses an acid (Ferric Chloride) to etch into unprotected parts of a metal surface to create a design or image formed to your project’s specifications.

 Fotofab products are made in the USA and distributed worldwide.

 Characteristics of Phosphorous Bronze

 - Anti-wear properties

 - A fine grain structure

 Phosphorus Bronze is used to manufacture electromechanical components for myriad industries, including electronics, electrical, communications, automatic controllers and automobiles.
 By varying the levels of Tin and Phosphorus during formulation, this alloy exhibits unique levels of strength, corrosion resistance, stiffness and anti-wear characteristics.
-Common uses include:
+Common acid etched Bronze components include: